gallettilance/gallettilance.github.io/calendar.md

 # Course Schedule

 Worksheets with a **white box** around them are up to date and ready to be downloaded and worked on.
-Those without a white box are from the previous semester which you may still use as reference material if you wish.
+Those without a white box are from the previous semester which you may still use as reference material.

 To download worksheets: follow the link which will take you to the file in the course repo, then you can pull the worksheet from the course repo using git.